 If you’re unhappy with your front door’s looks you’ve come to the right place.
 We will share the top six ways to give your front door a complete makeover or just a little sprucing up.
 You’ll be happy to know that a front door upgrade is one of the easiest and cheapest ways to improve the exterior appearance of your home.

-We’ve all seen red or black front doors and they make a great first impression.
+We’ve all seen red or black front doors, and they make a great first impression.
 However, homeowners are getting much more creative with color.
-Trying a new color may be just what your front door needs but consider the consequences before you dash out to buy a quart of nuclear orange paint.
+Trying a new and unusual color may be just what your front door needs. . . but consider the consequences before you dash out to buy a quart of nuclear orange paint.

 Study the front elevation and decide which color would go with the siding and trim.
 Color can even influence the style of your door.
 It can take it from plain to elegant or from traditional to modern.

-Hardware refers knobs, handles and kickplates, mail slots, door knockers and house numbers.
-Changing out the hardware on your front door is a quick, inexpensive and satisfying fix.
-Whether they’re rusty, tarnished, outdated or just not the right style it is probably time to consider a change.
-In the span of a few hours and $30 you can completely transform the look of your front door with new brass, rubbed bronze or nickel baubles.
+Hardware (knobs, handles, kickplates, mail slots, door knockers, and house numbers) can get old.
+Changing out the hardware on your front door is a quick, inexpensive, and satisfying fix.
+Whether they’re rusty, tarnished, outdated, or just not the right style, it is probably time to consider a change.
+In the span of a few hours and $30, you can completely transform the look of your front door with new brass, rubbed bronze, or nickel baubles.

 3. Clean It Up

 There’s nothing like good old-fashioned elbow grease to make your front door look like new again.
 Get out the broom and vacuum cleaner to remove cobwebs, accumulated dust and leaves.
 Wet the door down and grab a soapy rag to remove grime, dog paw dirt and oily fingerprints.
 Hose it down and then dry it off to prevent water spotting.
 Don’t forget to clean the glass panels and sidelights to get them to sparkle.

 4. Install Lighting